top of page

 about the toolkit.

-The span.toolkit provides free access to clinical and lived experience resources to equip mental health professionals with the tools and information needed to identify and support autistic adults experiencing suicidal thoughts and behaviour.
+The span.toolkit provides free access to clinical and lived experience resources to equip healthcare professionals with the tools and information needed to identify and support autistic adults experiencing suicidal thoughts and behaviour.

 research behind the span.toolkit